-Hawaii lease agreements are bindings contracts between landlords and tenants that set the terms of a tenant’s lease of a landlord’s property.
+Hawaii lease agreements are bindings contracts between landlords and tenants that set the terms of a lease of a residential or commercial property.
 The agreements will include the monthly rent, the duties that the landlord owes to the tenant and the tenant to the landlord, as well as other details, such as specifics on the obligation to pay for utilities.
 Both parties should maintain a copy of the lease agreement, and can rely on it to clarify rights and minimize disputes.

 - Hawaii Lease Agreements: By Type (6)